alaturka/checkmark/README.md

 Checkmark
 =========

-Multiple choices quiz generator from Markdown content.
+Toolkit to generate multiple choice quizzes from Markdown content.

 **WORK IN PROGRESS**